 There is a charity, the St Bernard's High School PSFA number 27035 that does write to the family of a student joining the school and will provide financial support to the school to allow it to purchase items that would not be expected to be bought from the funds received from government.
 Over the years this has included a minibus, garden furniture, information screens, support for liturgical days of reconciliation and arts week.
-Donations of £1,455 were received in this financial year (2019 £12,850).
+No donations were received in this financial year (2020 £1,455).

-During the year ended 31 August 2020 there were no fundraising complaints.
+During the year ended 31 August 2021 there were no fundraising complaints.
+(2020 no complaints)